Environmental Practicum Director, UGA River Basin Center Director for Policy and Odum School of Ecology Director of Public Service and Outreach

-Laurie Fowler leads a growing number of law students at the University of Georgia in interdisciplinary projects connecting law and the environment.
+Laurie Fowler leads students at the University of Georgia in interdisciplinary projects connecting law and the environment.
 She first joined Georgia Law as an adjunct professor in 1991 and now serves as a UGA public service associate, teaching both in the law school and in the Institute of Ecology.
 Fowler is also a member of the faculty of UGA's Environmental Ethics Certificate Program.

 Through the Environmental Practicum and placements with the clinical extern program, Fowler directs clinical students in law, ecology, environmental design, economics and other disciplines in service learning projects to protect critical natural resources.
 They work with elected officials, planners, developers and residents in watersheds throughout the state to devise sustainable environmental policies.
 Fowler and her students developed the framework for a regional watershed protection organization that has been adopted in the Etowah watershed, drafted conservation subdivision and transferable development rights legislation - signed into law - at the state and local levels, drafted conservation easements to protect riverfront land, and led a team of scientists and lawyers in helping a consortium of local government in north Georgia develop the Southeast's first aquatic habitat conservation plan under the Endangered Species Act.